Pomona College: Reputation and rankings

-The 2022 U.S. News & World Report Best Colleges Ranking places Pomona third in the national liberal arts colleges category out of 223 colleges.
-Pomona has been ranked in the top 10 liberal arts colleges every year by U.S. News since it began ranking them in 1984, and is one of five schools with such a history, alongside Amherst, Swarthmore, Wellesley, and Williams.
+The 2025 U.S. News & World Report Best Colleges Ranking places Pomona tied for fifth in the national liberal arts colleges category out of 211 colleges.

 Pomona has rated similarly in other college rankings.
 In 2015, the Forbes ranking placed it first among all colleges and universities in the U.S., drawing media attention.
-Pomona is the third most desirable college or university in the U.S., according to a 2020 analysis of admitted students' revealed preferences among their college choices conducted by the digital credential service Parchment.

 People

 Admissions

 Pomona offers three routes for students to apply: the Common Application, the QuestBridge application, and the Coalition Application.
 Applicants who want an earlier, binding decision can apply via early decision I or II; others apply through regular decision.
 Additionally, the college enrolls two 10-student Posse Foundation cohorts, from Chicago and Miami, in each class.

 Pomona considers various factors in its admissions process, placing greatest importance on course rigor, class rank, GPA, application essays, recommendations, extracurricular activities, talent, and character.
-Interviews, test scores, first generation status, geographic residence, race and ethnicity, volunteer work, and work experience are considered.
+Test scores, first generation status, geographic residence, volunteer work, and work experience are considered.
 Alumni relationships, religious affiliation, and level of interest are not considered.
 Admission is need-blind for students who are U.S. citizens, permanent residents, DACA recipients, undocumented, or graduates of a U.S. high school, and need-aware for international students.
 The college is part of many coalitions and initiatives targeted at recruiting underrepresented demographics.